How do I know if my child needs help with social skills?

 Is this program appropriate for my child?

-We are p resently accepting children from ages three to nineteen.
+We are presently accepting children, teens, and adults for groups and counseling.
 After speaking with you and reviewing the information you provide about your child's needs, we will determine whether any of our programs are appropriate.
 We may find that there are prerequisite skills required that need remediation before your child engages in one of our programs.
 If your child exhibits aggressive behavior, we would like to wait until this behavior has been minimized before enrollment.
 The safety and well-being of your child, his or her peer, and the other children in our groups is of the utmost importance to us.
-In addition, children who frequently “meltdown” in tears may not be ready to derive the maximum benefit from our program and may require individual therapy to develop coping and self-soothing skills.
+In addition, children who frequently “meltdown” in tears may not be ready to derive the maximum benefit from our program and may require individual counseling to develop coping and self-soothing skills.

 In what areas of New Jersey are your services offered?